-- representatives (examples include, but are not limited to, a flag man directing traffic two ways down the one-way private drive). - v.
-The Applicant shall pay all fees incurred by Waterfront Tower when construction-related activities do impede any service from accessing Waterfront Tower including, but not limited to, trash and recycling pick-up.
-The Applicant shall pay these fees in a timely manner. - 8.
-Prior to the issuance of the first certificate of occupancy for the East M Building, the Applicant shall demonstrate to the Zoning Administrator that the Public Space Element has been installed. - 9.
-Prior to the issuance of a certificate of occupancy for the East M Building, the Applicant shall demonstrate to the Zoning Administrator that it has (i) contributed up to \$500,000 for the community center's interior design and fit-out; (ii) contributed up to \$50,000 for furniture, fixtures, and equipment; and (iii) installed low-e coated glass with a solar heat gain coefficient (SHGC) of 0.39 maximum on the south face of the community center to minimize heat gain.
-The contributions shall be made to the community center operator.
-The Applicant shall provide a letter from the operator indicating that the interior design and fit-out has been or is being completed and furniture has been or is being purchased. - 10.
-Prior to the issuance of the first certificate of occupancy for the East M Building, the Applicant shall demonstrate to the Zoning Administrator that it provided notice to ANC 6D when construction of the East M Building started ("Notice of East Building Construction Start") and proof that it met twice with ANC 6D within the first year following the date of the Notice of East Building Construction Start to continue work on implementing a management plan for Waterfront Station. - 11.
-Prior to the issuance of the first certificate of occupancy for the West M Building, the Applicant shall demonstrate to the Zoning Administrator that it provided notice to ANC 6D when construction of the West M Building started ("Notice of West Building Construction Start") and proof that it met annually with ANC 6D following the first year after the date of the Notice of West Building Construction Start to continue work on implementing a management plan for Waterfront Station. - 12.
+- Prior to the issuance of the first certificate of occupancy for the East M Building, the Applicant shall demonstrate to the Zoning Administrator that it provided notice to ANC 6D when construction of the East M Building started ("Notice of East Building Construction Start") and proof that it met twice with ANC 6D within the first year following the date of the Notice of East Building Construction Start to continue work on implementing a management plan for Waterfront Station. - Prior to the issuance of the first certificate of occupancy for the West M Building, the Applicant shall demonstrate to the Zoning Administrator that it provided notice to ANC 6D when construction of the West M Building started ("Notice of West Building Construction Start") and proof that it met annually with ANC 6D following the first year after the date of the Notice of West Building Construction Start to continue work on implementing a management plan for Waterfront Station. - 12.
 The Applicant shall provide environmental benefits as set forth in this condition: - a.
-Prior to the issuance of the first certificate of occupancy for the East M Building, the Applicant shall provide information to the Zoning Administrator showing the total square footage of solar panel systems provided on the East M Building. - b.
-Prior to the issuance of the first certificate of occupancy for the West M Building, the Applicant shall provide information to the Zoning Administrator (i) showing the total square footage of solar panel systems provided on the West M Building; and (ii) confirming that the total square footage of solar panel systems provided on the M Street Buildings combined is a minimum of 2,400 square feet.
+Prior to the issuance of the first certificate of occupancy for the East M provided on the East M Building; and - b.
+Prior to the issuance of the first certificate of occupancy for the West M Building, the Applicant shall provide information to the Zoning Administrator: (i) showing the total square footage of solar panel systems provided on the West M Building; and (ii) confirming that the total square footage of solar panel systems provided on the M Street Buildings combined is a minimum of 2,400 square feet. - 13.
+Within one year following the issuance of the final certificate of occupancy for the West M Building, the Applicant shall provide proof to the Zoning Administrator that it met with ANC 6D to discuss its final issues and concerns. - 14.
+For the first 30 years following the issuance of the certificate of occupancy for the community center within the East M Building, the Applicant shall not charge the community center operator for any: (i) rental fees; (ii) property taxes; (iii) building maintenance fees; (iv) operating expenses; or (v) utilities.
+The fees for utilities used by the community center during this 30-year timeframe shall be billed directly to the Applicant. - 15.
+For the life of the East M Building, the Applicant shall dedicate a minimum of 6,000 square feet of gross floor area in the East M Building as a community center, and shall provide access for community center visitors and employees to the shared outdoor courtyard at the second level of the East M Building.